 Level 3 subjects include A Levels, Applied Learning (Vocational) A Levels or BTEC subjects at A Level standard.
 They are 2 year courses and are suitable for you if you have gained more than 5 grades 9 - 4 at GCSE.
-You will need a grade 6 at GCSE if you wish to study that subject at A Level.
+You will need a minimum grade 6 (7 for some courses) at GCSE if you wish to study that subject at A Level.
 You will be asked to choose 3 subjects to study.
 The key difference between A Levels and Applied Learning courses is that the Applied Learning courses are coursework based and usually involve less exams.